jordan-public/circuit-breaker-token/README.md

 ### Core Components

-#### 1. cWETH Token Contract
+#### 1. Circuit Breaker Token Contract

-The main token contract that extends ERC20 with circuit breaker functionality:
+A generic ERC20 wrapper that adds circuit breaker functionality to any underlying token:

+**Example Implementations:**
+- `cWETH` - Circuit breaker wrapped WETH
+- `cUSDC` - Circuit breaker wrapped USDC
+- `cDAI` - Circuit breaker wrapped DAI
+- Any ERC20 can be wrapped

 - **Storage**:
   - `approvalBlock`: Tracks the block number of each approval (for user deposit detection)